patelpurav552/incubyte-assessment/README.md

 For headless, use the following script "npm run cy:run" in the terminal.

-For headless in chrome browser, use the following script "cy:run:smoke:chrome" in the terminal
+For headless in chrome browser, use the following script "npm run cy:run:smoke:chrome" in the terminal